Triple C Addiction

-Triple C’s, or Cordies depending on what part of the country you are from is a slang term for the over-the-counter medication Coricidin HBP Cough & Cold, which contains Dextromethorphan, or DXM.
+Triple C, or Cordies, depending on what part of the country you are from is a slang term for the over-the-counter medication called Coricidin HBP Cough & Cold, which contains Dextromethorphan, or DXM.
 The medication is abused because it contains Dextromethorphan which, when taken in doses that dramatically exceed those recommended by physicians and pharmacists, produces hallucinations and a sense of dissociation.
 The medication is used legitimately to treat the symptoms that typically result from colds or upper respiratory allergies.

 - Orange Crush